 Accountancy firms dealing with confidential information must be careful to minimise the risk of client data being misplaced or lost.
 There’s also a strong emphasis on data corruption.

 Not only should the data be as accurate as possible, it must be safe with those who look after it.
 That means safeguarding against deliberate data breaches, as much as accidental lapses.
-It’s a key part of protecting trust in client-accountant relationship.
+It’s a key part of protecting trust in the client-accountant relationship.

 Legislation around data protection varies around the world, though most countries do have some sort of legal protection in place.